bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 sort -nrk6 Soil_3.bracken | head -n10
 ```
 > We sort numerically (`-n`), in reverse order (`-r`), and use field 6 (corrected reads) (`k6`) to sort.
-> Then, we take the first 10 lines using head.
+> Then, we take the first 10 lines using the `head`.

 <details>
-<summary>What is the most abundant genus in each sample?</summary>
+<summary>What is the 3 most abundant genera in each sample (excluding uncultured species)?</summary>

-- _Soil1: Acidothermus_
+- _Soil1: Acidothermus, Conexibacter, Burkholderia-Caballeronia-Paraburkholderia_
-- _Soil2: uncultured (followed by Acidothermus)_
+- _Soil2: Acidothermus, Candidatus Solibacter, Conexibacter_
-- _Soil3: Gaiella_
+- _Soil3: Nocardioides, Gaiella, Streptomyces_
 </details>

-Using these estimations, we can try to estimate the alpha diversity (using the [KrakenTools](https://github.com/jenniferlu717/KrakenTools) package).
+Using the Bracken estimations, we can try to estimate the alpha diversity of our samples using the [KrakenTools](https://github.com/jenniferlu717/KrakenTools) package.
-Many diversity measurements are implemented in the software, and here we will be using the Shannon alpha diversity:
+Many diversity measurements are implemented in the software, but here we will only be using the Shannon alpha diversity:

 ```
 alpha_diversity.py -f Soil_1.bracken -a Sh